aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/1-deploy-gw-api-controller/index.en.md

 The above configuration creates Kubernetes `Gateway` object `app-services-gw` which creates a **Service Network** in Amazon VPC Lattice.

-::alert[By default, the Gateway (Lattice Service Network) is not associated with cluster's VPC.
-To associate a Gateway (Lattice Service Network) to VPC, `manifests/app-services-gw.yaml` includes the annotation `application-networking.k8s.aws/lattice-vpc-association: "true"`. ]{header="Note"}

 Apply the configuration.

 ```bash